 In particular, under the Competition Law, a joint venture is considered a concentration if such new company:

-Joint ventures that do not meet the above-mentioned criteria may be considered a concerted practice (and not concentration) that may require antitrust clearance (and not merger clearance).
+Joint ventures that do not meet the above-mentioned criteria may be considered a concerted practice (and not a concentration) that may require antitrust clearance (and not merger clearance).
 If the establishment of a joint venture qualifies as a concentration, the general rules on jurisdictional thresholds apply.

 The AMC does not have power to investigate a transaction that does not meet the jurisdictional thresholds, although the parties may still voluntarily file such transaction.